-jacob Posted June 2, 2022 Author Share Posted June 2, 2022 Thanks dtarin.
+jacob Posted June 2, 2022 Author Posted June 2, 2022 Thanks dtarin.
 I gave this some more thought.
 I already put in a 15% shading loss on the backside due to the racking based on experiments someone did.
 From what I understand this means the cell with the worst shade (the weak link) is shaded 15%.
 The other cells may be shaded less but the worst case cell sets the current for the rest of the string.
 When I add the mesh that cuts what irradiance that was getting to all the cells down by another 14%.
 So instead of subtracting 14% and 15% (total 29%) I am thinking I need to subtract out 14% from what was remaining after the 15% was taken out (total 26.9%, mesh accounting for 11.9%).
 In other words Irr - 1x15% - .85x14% I tried out the handrail idea on one table and it worked.
 Maybe not surprisingly it splits out what I put in.
 Aka I created a handrail that is 14% solid and I set the thin object factor to 14% and I got a shading loss of ~14%.
 Therefore I really needed to add the racking in to get a meaningful result.
 I did that and the result was that the mesh accounted for additional loss for 14.9%.
 This is obviously more than 14% and certainly more than the 11.9% I was expecting.
 Not sure what to make of it.
 I thought I had a good hypothesis going but these results certainly don't support that hypothesis.
 I can't think of a logical reason why I got the results I did though.
-Link to comment Share on other sites More sharing options...

 Recommended Posts